Entanglement Dynamics of Two V-type Atoms with Dipole-Dipole Interaction in Dissipative Cavity: Results and Discussions

-Fig.4 describes the effects of SGI parameter on entanglement dynamics in different coupling conditions when the atoms are initially in the disentangled state.
-From Fig.4, we can see that, when the atoms are initially in the disentangled state, the entanglement negativity will increase to a steady value from zero, which is completely different from the cases of the maximal or partial entangled states (Fig.2 and Fig.3).
-The entanglement negativity increases monotonously in the weak coupling condition.
-However, in the strong coupling condition, the entanglement negativity firstly raises then oscillates damply to a steady value, and a bigger SGI parameter corresponds to a larger entanglement peak.
-In addition, the steady value of entanglement is equal to 0.2 when $\theta<1$ while it is equal to 0.36 when $\theta=1$, which is consistent with the cases of the partially entangled state (Fig.3).
+Fig.4 describes the effects of SGI parameter on entanglement dynamics under different coupling conditions when the atoms are initially in the disentangled state.
+From Fig.4, we can see that entanglement negativity increases to a steady value from zero, which is completely different from the cases of the maximal or partial entangled states (Fig.2 and Fig.3).
+The entanglement negativity increases monotonously under the weak coupling condition.
+However, under the strong coupling condition, the entanglement negativity firstly raises then oscillates damply to a steady value, and a bigger SGI parameter corresponds to a larger entanglement peak.
+In addition, the steady value of entanglement is equal to 0.2 when $\theta<1$ while it is equal to 0.36 when $\theta=1$.
 This denotes that the two atoms can be entangled though they are initially in the product state, which provides a method of preparing entangled states.